Section 31-379 of the Connecticut General Statutes prohibits

 An Act Concerning Whistleblower Protection for Health and

+a.
 No person shall discharge, discipline, penalize or in

 any manner discriminate against any employee (1) because such employee has filed